FloatbotAI/floatbot-iOS-SDK/README.md

     Enable Push notification with Xcode, from tab Capabilities.

 #### Uploading your App’s SSL Push Certificate

 1. Go to the Mac OS finder application, and search for “Keychain Access”.
 Open it.
 2. Find your App’s push certificate in the Certificates section.
-It will start with the string “"Apple Development iOS Push Services" (“Apple Production iOS push services” in case of production certificate)
+It will start with the string "Apple Development iOS Push Services" (Apple Production iOS push services” in case of production certificate)
 3. Expand the row, and you will find the private key.
 4. Select both the private key and certificate and export it as .p12 file and necessarily set a password.
 5. Upload the saved .p12 file in the field below selecting development environment or production environment depending on whether you are using it for dev or production push services.